ncbi/vadr/documentation/advbuild.md

 For viruses with multiple subtypes, genotypes, or serotypes, it makes sense to build at least one model for each.
-There are two RSV subtypes, RSV-A and RSV-B, so the first step I took was to pick reference sequences for each subtype.
+There are two RSV subtypes, RSV-A and RSV-B, so the first step is to pick reference sequences for each subtype.

 A good strategy is often to start with a RefSeq sequence if any are